ZachWPrice/SetPort/README.md

 ```
 Portsetter --option <port>
     Options:
         -?, -h, --help                Display this help page [Must not have any other arguments]
         -a, --about, -!
 Display information about this software
         -v, --version                 Display the version
         -p, --port                    Follwing argument is 'port' [Required for non-help execution]
         -a, --about                   Prints information about the software
-        -e ['ENVVAR']   Used along -p or --port, used to specify an environment variable to use as the port, the default is 'PORT'
+        -e, --environment ['ENVVAR']  Used along -p or --port, used to specify an environment variable to use as the port, the default is 'PORT'
 ```
 ####Localization:
   Currently English and Spanish are the only supported languages supported by default.
 The software will look at a few enfironment variables to find which language to use.